schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 ### Sprich über deine Ausrüstung
 Diskutiere deine Ausrüstung mit der Gruppe.
 Allen muss klar sein, was du beschreibst - wofür die Ausrüstung nützlich ist und wobei sie eher hinderlich sein kann.

-Ausrüstung ist nie von Haus aus "gut" oder "schlecht".
+Ausrüstung ist nie von Haus aus „gut“ oder „schlecht“.
 Ob der Besitz eines Gegenstands nützlich ist oder nicht, hängt davon ab, was du damit machst und in welcher Situation du bist.

 <!-- Talk about your Gear
 Discuss your Gear.
 Everyone needs to be clear on what you are describing; what the Gear will be useful for, and when it might be a hindrance.